Rails-Designer/courrier/README.md

 - [SparkPost](https://sparkpost.com)
 - [Userlist](https://userlist.com)

-⚠️ Some providers still need manual verification of their implementation.
+⚠️ A few providers still need manual verification of their implementation.
 If you're using one of these providers, please help verify the implementation by sharing your experience in [this GitHub issue](https://github.com/Rails-Designer/courrier/issues/4). 🙏

 ## More Features